SarKaa/jailm8/README.md

 NOTE: etcher will not work when writing the iso

-Special thanks to the tiny core team for the base iso

 Thanks to the checkra1n team for checkra1n

-Thanks to asineth0 for inspiration
+Thanks to asineth0 for inspiration and teaching me(without knowing) about squashfs and linux terminal commands